PongoEngine/Towser/README.md

 Towser can easily be adopted into any node framework for serverside rendering using the compiler define 'backend'.

 ## Documentation
 Documentation is still in the works.
 I've been playing with the idea of adding more backend functionality but keeping it generic enough to be framework agnostic(Koa, Express, Etc..).
+Once those ideas are ironed out more examples will be available with accompanying guides.

 ## Hello World
 ```haxe